 - 400.10, 400.12, 422.31 (B) Dryer cords are not an allowable method for water heater disconnects.

 - 445.13 - The exception clarifies generators with breakers can be derated at 100 percent.

-- 680.42 C The 2017 NEC now allows NM cable to be installed between the service panel and the breakers disconnect for the outdoor hot tub.
+- 680.42 (C) The NEC now allows NM cable to be installed between the service panel and the breaker disconnect for the outdoor hot tub.